lsimic/AobaExamples/README.md

 Create a chair

 ### 03_ParametricChair
 Create a program which generates chair variations based on a random seed.
+For seeds [0-10] the back is not generated. for seeds [11-20] the back is generated.
+The random seed just works out that way and it's not a bug.

 ### 04_Airplane
 Create a complex airplane mesh, with fuselage, wings, vertical and horizontal stabilizers.